-NOTE: You can run Private Character Editor only if you are logged in as Administrator.
+NOTE: You can run Private Character Editor only if you are an administrator.

-Alternatively, you can write the word "private" in the Start Menu search box and choose Private Character Editor.
+In Windows 7, you can write the word "private" in the Start Menu search box and then click on Private Character Editor.

-The first thing that you are requested, is to choose a hexadecimal code for the new symbol you are about to create.
-That’s because each character in a font has a hexadecimal code to identify it.
+The first thing that you are requested is to choose a hexadecimal code that will be assigned to the new symbol that you are about to create.
+You have to do this because each character in a font has a hexadecimal code that is used to identify it uniquely.

 When you open the Private Character Editor for the first time, the whole grid is empty.
-After you create a character, you will see it in the corresponding box.
-For example, I have previously created 2 symbols: one with the code E040 and the other one with E041.
+However, after you create a character, you will see it in the corresponding box.
+For example, we have previously created 2 symbols: one with the code E040 and the other one with E041.
 Now each box shows the associated character.